 The Milton H. Erickson Foundation, Inc. is a federal nonprofit corporation, formed to promote and advance the contributions to the health sciences by the late Milton H. Erickson, MD.
-In addition to organizing congresses, workshops, Brief Therapy and Couples Conferences, the Erickson Foundation also organized six landmark Evolution of Psychotherapy Conferences in 1985, 1990, 1995, 2000, 2005, 2009 and 2013 attracting more than 8,000 professionals from around the world at each conference.
-The next Evolution of Psychotherapy Conference is scheduled for 2017 in Anaheim, California.
+In addition to organizing congresses, workshops, Brief Therapy and Couples Conferences, the Erickson Foundation also organized six landmark Evolution of Psychotherapy Conferences in 1985, 1990, 1995, 2000, 2005, 2009, 2013 and 2017, attracting more than 8,000 professionals from around the world at each conference.

 The Milton H. Erickson Foundation does not discriminate on the basis of race, color, religion, age, national or ethnic origin, physical challenge, gender or sexual orientation.